ryanmcdermott/code-review-tips/README.md

 - Avoid API discussion.
 These discussions should happen before the code is even written.
 Don't try to argue about the floor plan once you've poured the concrete foundation.
 - Be kind.
-It's scary to have your code reviewed is scary and can bring about feelings of insecurity in even the most experienced developer.
+It's scary to have your code reviewed and it can bring about feelings of insecurity in even the most experienced developer.
 Be positive in your language and keep your teammates comfortable and secure in their work!